 Amazon link: Zongle Organic Jojoba Oil.

 The quality is top notch, with the colour being pale yellow rather than clear.
 The smell is faint, yet strong and earthy enough to show you how natural the oil is.
-The shelf life is very high, at 3 years with an extra 1 year if you refrigerate it.
+The shelf life is very high, at 5 years with an extra 1 year if you refrigerate it.
+You also receive a free jojoba oil eBook with the product via email, written exclusively for Renewalise.

-As the name suggests, US Organics is an extremely high quality jojoba oil.
+As the name suggests, Renewalise is an extremely high quality jojoba oil.

 Ten – Kate Blanc Cosmetics